2022DefenDAO/contract/README.md

 ## Summary

-DeFenDAO aims to provide a tool for NFT communities to boost engagement and defend prices increase by enabling providing partial buy liquidity.
-It also aims to increase liquidity in the overall NFT market.
+DeFenDAO aims to provide a tool for NFT communities to boost engagement and defend collection prices by providing buy liquidity below floor prices.
+By doing so, it also aims to increase liquidity in the overall NFT market.

 ## Demo